valantic/vue-template/README.md

 </script>
 ```

-To fully benefit from the power of typescript, write the following types when creating new components:
+To fully benefit from the power of TypeScript, define the types according to the following examples:

 #### Props

-For Primitive Types, typescript is able to detect the type based on the Vue Prop Type definition:
+For Primitive Types, Typescript is able to detect the type based on the Vue Prop Type definition:

 ```ts
 myProp: {